python4astronomers/python4astronomers/source/plotting/matplotlib.rst

 detail.
 The documentation is littered with hundreds of examples showing a plot and the exact source code making the plot:

-- `Matplotlib home page <http://matplotlib.sourceforge.net/>`_: all the pylab commands in a table
+- `Matplotlib home page <http://matplotlib.sourceforge.net/>`_: key pylab plotting commands in a table
 - `Pyplot tutorial <http://matplotlib.sourceforge.net/users/pyplot_tutorial.html>`_: intro to 1-D plotting
 - `Interactive navigation
   <http://matplotlib.sourceforge.net/users/navigation_toolbar.html>`_: how to use the plot window for zooming etc.